By Dr. James M. Dahle, WCI Founder

-This is a little different from most Friday Q&As.
 This was a post on Sermo, with 437 responses in about a week.
 I'm going to cite what I thought were 15 of the best ones.
-This entire site consists of my answer to the question.
+The entire White Coat Investor site consists of my answer to the question.

 1. Income vs out go.
 Live below your means.
 I still eat hamburgers off the grill instead of only fillet mignon steaks.
 I do have some toys.
 I've got the same Jag that I purchased 11 years ago.
 Amazing how cheap title and taxes are.
 Still purrs down the road.
 Still have the first wife, same house for 20+ years.
 Put more than you think you need to away before you see your paycheck.
 Can't spend what you don't have.
 Don't have kids.

 2. For most docs the truth is that nothing will pay more per hour that what we earn in clinical medicine.
 Want to earn more as a doc?
 Straightforward way is to move to a more lucrative practice.
 There are a lot of docs who live in flyover country and Alaska who do really well.
 Also save well and learn about investing.